Recipes for a Happy Life

 Kielbasa & Cabbage Soup (Quick & Easy)

-Kielbasa and Cabbage Soup
+Kielbasa & Cabbage Soup

 Total time to prepare – Approximately 45 minutes.
 Serves eight (8).